Repeat Performance: Plot

 As the play continues its yearly run in New York, Barney and Paula continue their affair.
-At a Thanksgiving party, Barney get drunk, insults Sheila and kisses Paula on the balcony.
-When he is discovered, Barney falls over the edge and near the railing of the stage.
-Barney is immobilized with a brain paralysis, and Sheila quits the play to help him recover.
-Meanwhile, Sheila learns from Eloise that William has been committed to an asylum.
-There, William recalls what Sheila's earlier statements about reliving 1946, and is reminded he walked out of the asylum on New Year's Eve.
+At a Thanksgiving party at the theatre, Barney gets drunk, insults Sheila, and kisses Paula on the balcony.
+When they are discovered, Barney falls over the edge and near the railing of the stage.
+Barney is immobilized from a brain paralysis, and Sheila quits the play to help him recover.
+Meanwhile, Sheila learns from Eloise that William has been committed to an insane asylum and goes to visit him.
+Sheila reminds him of her earlier statements about reliving 1946, and advises him he will walk out of the asylum on New Year's Eve.

-On Christmas Eve, Sheila returns to reprise her stage role, leaving Barney alone with their housemaid.
-Paula arrives at their apartment where Barney considers leaving with her to London.
-Sheila returns and confronts Paula as she leaves.
+On Christmas Eve, Sheila reprises her stage role, leaving Barney alone with their housemaid.
+Paula arrives at their apartment where Barney considers returning with her to London.
+Sheila arrives home and confronts Paula as she's walking out on Barney.
 On New Year's Eve, Sheila finishes her performance, and asks Friday to accompany her to the apartment.
-There, she receives a note from Barney stating he had left for Paula, and can walk again with a cane.
-On the ship, Barney arrives in Paula's stateroom but she rejects him.
+There, she finds a note from Barney stating he left her for Paula, and that he can walk again with the aid of a cane.
+Before the ship sails, Barney arrives in Paula's stateroom but she rejects him.

 Angered, Barney returns to their apartment and confronts Sheila wanting to kill her.
-As Barney prepares to strike, he is shot dead by William.
-Police officers arrive and arrest William.
-As he is being taken into custody, William realizes that while certain actions can be altered, the end results remain the same.
+As Barney prepares to strike, he is shot dead from behind by William.
+The police arrive a moment later and arrest William.
+He reminds Sheila that they can't do anything to him since he has already been declared mad.
+As he is being taken into custody, William verbalizes, "Destiny is a stubborn old girl, Sheila.
+She doesn't like people interfering with her plans, but we tricked her, didn't we?
+Anyway, I don't think she cares about the pattern as long as the result is the same."